Error-correcting neural networks for semi-Lagrangian advection in the level-set method

+The basis of this numerical technique is that we begin with an Eulerian mesh with known grid points and level-set values at the current time step.
+Also, we know the vertex locations in the next time frame, but we must solve for the unknown new level-set values at these points \cite{Fletcher;SemiLagrangianGeoScience;2020}.
+To approximate the solution to \cref{eq:LevelSetEquation} at these locations, we can integrate the system

 along the characteristic curves $X(t)$ backward in time.
-Thus, if $\mathcal{G}^{n+1}$ is the computational grid at time $t^{n+1} = t^n + \Delta t$, we start at an \textit{arrival} grid point $\vv{x}_a^{n+1}$ lying on the trajectory $X^{n+1}$ and trace it back to its \textit{departure} point $\vv{x}_d$ in the upwind direction.
+Thus, if $\mathcal{G}^{n+1}$ is the computational grid at time $t^{n+1} = t^n + \Delta t$,\footnote{We use the traditional shorthand temporal discretization $\psi^n \equiv \psi(t^n)$ for variable $\psi$.} we start at a known \textit{arrival} grid point $\vv{x}_a^{n+1}$ lying on the trajectory $X^{n+1}$ and trace it back to its \textit{departure} point $\vv{x}_d$ in the upwind direction.
 Then, we compute its level-set value as in \cite{Mirzadeh;etal:16:Parallel-level-set} with

 where the second-order accurate midpoint method provided in \cite{Xiu;Karniadakis:01:A-Semi-Lagrangian-Hi, Min;Gibou:07:A-second-order-accur},

 locates the departure point using the intermediate velocity